 Rally vs Allstar: The Modern Fleet Card Alternative

-Rally gives fleets broader route freedom across the UK and Europe, simpler pricing, app-free driver workflows, and one Visa-backed platform for fuel, EV charging, tolls, parking, and broader approved business spend.
+Rally gives fleets broader route freedom across the UK and Europe, simpler pricing, and one Visa-backed platform for fuel, EV charging, tolls, parking, and broader approved business spend - with no Rally-branded driver app required.

 Head-to-Head